Huffman, Texas: Media

 Huffman has two community newspapers: The Tribune and The Lake Houston Observer.
 The metro newspaper is the Houston Chronicle.

 Education

 Primary and secondary public schools

-The Huffman Independent School District is named after the community and, up to 2007, served the area with four schools: Ben Bowen Elementary, Copeland Intermediate, Falcon Ridge Elementary, Huffman Middle School, and Hargrave High School.
-Since the construction of a new Hargrave High School campus and the renovations of the old middle school, which moved to the old high school campus, the five schools were renamed as follows:
+The Huffman Independent School District is named after the community and, up to 2005, served the area with four schools: Ben Bowen Elementary, Copeland Intermediate, Huffman Middle School, and Hargrave High School.
+Since the construction of a new Hargrave High School campus and the renovations of the old middle school, which moved to the old high school campus, and the building of a new elementary school, the four schools are as follows: